Header Image

 Yes, provided light ingress and evaporation are minimized, shade (or bury) the reservoir to minimize nutrient temperature, and avoid the use of sugary additives such as carbohydrates and molasses.
 With a super-stable nutrient such as Veg-1 or VegaFlora and their associated additives, batches can be stored for several weeks or even months provided pH is set well below 6.5 on day 1.
 By keeping everything clean – reservoir, drippers, feedlines, pump and filters – System Maintenance will help ensure all plants are being watered properly.

-Can I use Growth-XS with “auto-flowers”?
+Can Growth-XS be used with “auto-flowers”?

 Yes, however to prevent additional vegetative growth during early flower, it is important to cease usage of Growth-XS 14-days prior to the ‘expected’ switch to flower.
 Therefore, generally begin usage 3-weeks PRIOR to flower and use for a maximum of 7-days.
 The plant will continue to benefit for about 14-days *post* application.